Oak processionary caterpillars preparations

 Implementation

-We expect to begin implementation in week 18.
+We expect to begin the treatment starting in week 18 (the week of April 27).
+The oak processionary caterpillar control will be carried out by a specialized company under the supervision of the municipality.
 A second treatment within approximately 10 days may be necessary.
-Due to the contractor's workload, the work may also take place in the evening and/or at night.
-The municipality does not control caterpillars in forest and natural areas.
-Trees along unpaved roads, with a few exceptions, are also not sprayed.
-In this way, the municipality hopes to allow the natural enemy of the processionary caterpillar to develop.
+Due to the contractor’s workload, the work may also take place in the evening and/or at night.
+The municipality does not control caterpillars in forests and nature areas.
+Trees along unpaved roads, with a few exceptions, will also not be sprayed.
+The municipality hopes this will allow the oak processionary caterpillar’s natural predators to develop.

-Fewer trees will be treated this year than in previous years.
-Areas that are not along major bicycle routes and are in the countryside will not be sprayed.
-By applying a less intensive mowing policy in recent years, roadsides have more room for the development of natural enemies such as ichneumon wasps.
-These can naturally control the nuisance of caterpillars.
+Each year, fewer trees are treated because pest pressure decreases annually and monitoring with pheromone traps provides an accurate picture of future pest pressure.
+As a result, areas that are not located along major cycling routes and are situated in rural areas are increasingly left untreated.
+Thanks to the implementation of a less intensive mowing policy in recent years, roadside verges have more space for the development of natural enemies such as parasitic wasps.
+These can naturally control the damage caused by caterpillars.

 Learn more